Canadian Dividend Investors

 Yogi Berra

 For example, suppose your total annual cost of living is $75,000, including taxes.
-If you had $1,500,000 in investments that paid a dividend yield of 5% ($75,000 per year), and grew faster than the rate of inflation, you would never need to draw down your invested capital and you would be financially independent.
+If you had $1,500,000 in investments that paid an average annual dividend yield of 5% ($75,000 per year) and the dividend income grew at least as fast as the rate of inflation, you would never need to draw down your invested savings, making you financially independent.

 1. Attributed to Yogi Berra, a famous American philospher and part time baseball player.